INSIGHTS IN ACTION

 How_to_calculate_customer_churn

 Customer churn is appropriate when gauging the effectiveness of your customer retention efforts, or when seeking to understand why customers are leaving.
-It is important to note that causality may be attributed to either voluntary and involuntary churn.
+It is important to note that causality may be attributed to either voluntary or involuntary churn.

 2: Gross Dollar Churn